-On October 1, 2008, the Company elected to measure loans held for sale at fair value.
+The Company has elected to measure loans held for sale at fair value.
 It is management's opinion, given the short-term nature of these loans, that fair value provides a reasonable measure of the economic value of these assets.
 In addition, carrying such loans at fair value eliminates some measure of volatility created by the timing of sales proceeds from outside investors, which typically occur in the first few months following origination.

-The aggregate fair value of these loans was \$1.8 million and \$4.3 million greater than the aggregate unpaid principal balance at September 30, 2018 and 2017, respectively.
+The aggregate fair value of these loans was \$11.1 million and \$1.8 million greater than the aggregate unpaid principal balance at September 30, 2019 and 2018, respectively.
 Interest income on loans held for sale is included in interest on loans receivable in the accompanying statements of income.